damienlethiec/after-le-wagon/README.md

 ### Get fluent in Javascript

 Javascript is primordial but you don't know it well after Le Wagon.
 Take some time to improve your skills.
-[Wes Bos] :crown: is one of the best teacher to start learning JavaScript.
-He has a good amount of free stuff.

 1. Feel the need to practice ?
-Do the free [JavasScript30] course.
+Do the free [JavasScript30] course by [Wes Bos].
 1. Want to learn the latest JS synthax ?
 Check [ES6 for everyone]

 #### To go further